 How to schedule a workout into your routine?

 For Beginners or low active people: You should start it slow by adding 2-3 high-intensity workout sessions per week for 30 mins followed by cardio.
 Weight training can be added 1-2 days per week.

 For Moderately active people: You should focus on 3-4 high-intensity workout sessions per week for about 45 mins, followed by 30 mins cardio.
 Weight training 3 days a week keeping in mind that you need to train each muscle group.
 You can either train legs with shoulders, or arms with back, or chest with arms, or simply push exercises one day and pull exercises the next day.
 Push exercises can include chest press, while pull exercises can include lateral pulldowns.
 Ab training can be done at the end for 10 mins 2 days a week.

 For Advanced Lifters or more active people: You should complete a high-intensity workout 5 days a week for 45 mins followed by weight training each muscle separately with heavyweights for an assigned duration and number of reps.
 Ab training should be 3-4 days a week to strengthen the core.
-Cardio sessions should be 5 days a week for a minimum 30 mins jogging with sprints.
+Cardio sessions should be 5 days a week for a minimum of 30 mins jogging with sprints.

 Now that you fully understand how you can reduce overall body fat and belly fat.
 Remember that as you make progress, you’ll need to readjust your diet and training techniques as you drop weight which means the maintenance calories and deficit calories would need to be changed.
 Good luck on your journey and it’s time to kick start that weight loss and lose your beer belly.